apigee/devportal-kickstart-drupal-ansible-installer/README.md

 This project automates the installation of [Apigee Kickstart developer portal](https://www.drupal.org/project/apigee_devportal_kickstart) for Drupal using [Ansible](https://docs.ansible.com/).

-By using this project, you will be able to quickly get Apigee Kickstart developer portal installed on a Linux system, including all dependencies.
+By using this project, you can get Apigee Kickstart developer portal installed on a Linux system, including all dependencies.
 This Ansible playbook will install:

 - MySQL
 - Nginx